Operational Breakdown

 When hiring gets ahead of the onboarding structure

-A founder-led agency has grown to 11 people and has started hiring more intentionally.
-The team is excited to bring in help, but onboarding still happens through a mix of shadowing, scattered documents, and quick context shared in Slack.
+An owner-led agency has grown to 11 people and has started hiring more intentionally.
+The team is excited to bring someone in, but onboarding still happens through a mix of shadowing, scattered documents, and quick context shared in Slack.

 New hires are welcomed warmly, but they still spend too long piecing together how the team actually works.